smartcontractkit/truffle-starter-kit/README.md

 `.env` example:
 ```
-RINKEBY_RPC_URL='www.infura.io/asdfadsfafdadf'
+GOERLI_RPC_URL='www.infura.io/asdfadsfafdadf'
 PRIVATE_KEY='abcdef'
 ```
 `bash` example
 ```
-export RINKEBY_RPC_URL='www.infura.io/asdfadsfafdadf'
+export GOERLI_RPC_URL='www.infura.io/asdfadsfafdadf'
 export PRIVATE_KEY='abcdef'
 ```

 For other networks like mainnet and polygon, you can use different environment variables for your RPC URL and your private key.
 See the `truffle-config.js` to learn more.

-1. Get some Rinkeby Testnet ETH and LINK
+1. Get some Goerli Testnet ETH and LINK

 Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
 Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

 4. Create VRF V2 subscription

-Head over to [VRF Subscription Page](https://vrf.chain.link/rinkeby) and create the new subscription.
-Save your subscription ID and put it in `.env` file as `VRF_SUBSCRIPTION_ID`
+Head over to [VRF Subscription Page](https://vrf.chain.link/goerli) and create the new subscription.
+Save your subscription ID and place it in your `helper-truffle-config.js` under `subId`.

 5. Running commands